Wisdomb33r/ffbe-calculator/README.md

 1. Combo multiplier of the chain (finishers only, x4 if the skill is short enough and have no risk of breaking the chain, a lower value otherwise)
 1. Spark chain activation checkbox (chainers only)
-1. Combo increment to apply to each consecutive hit (chainers only, calculated with a 0.1 base, +0.3 for each element and +0.5 every other hit for spark)
+1. Combo increment to be applied to each consecutive hit (chainers only, calculated with a 0.1 base, +0.3 for each element and +0.5 every other hit for spark)
 1. Skill(s) hits power
 1. Total power of the turn